ZER-0-NE/ML_problems/tf-practice/README.md

 You can run all the scripts/notebooks individually by having all the required dependencies installed in your machine.
 Please note that you should have all the other scripts in your same local directory in order for the imports to work properly.

-## Calculating number of parameters in Feed-forward Neural Networks:
+## Calculating the number of parameters in Feed-forward Neural Networks:

 Let,
 - i, input size